PrincetonUniversity/PsyNeuLink/_sources/Naming.rst.txt

 Naming
 ======

-Every object in PsyNeuLink has a `name` attribute, that is a string used to refer to it in printouts and display.
+Every object in PsyNeuLink has a `name <Component.name>` attribute, that is a string used to refer to it in printouts and display.
 The name of a object can be specified in the **name** argument of its constructor.
-An object's name can be reassignd, but this should be done with caution, as other objects may depend on its name.
+An object's name can be reassigned, but this should be done with caution, as other objects may depend on its name.

 Default Names
 -------------